 By now, you should know that Xenioo always goes beyond the basics to offer you the best possible result and flexibility.
 The Random Split Action is a typical example.

-Notice how by default, Xenioo will create a Tag Operation that you can use to set a tag based on the activation of the split; and a Go To Interaction Operation that will move the conversation to another interaction if you so wish.
-These are as always optional: feel free to delete them and build the split test outcome as you please.
+Notice how by default, Xenioo will create a Tag Operation that you can use to set a tag based on the activation of the split and a Go To Interaction Operation that will move the conversation to another interaction if you so wish.